pingcap/docs/sql/slow-query.md

 * `Cop_wait_p90`: The P90 waiting time of cop-task.
 * `Cop_wait_max`: The maximum waiting time of cop-task.
 * `Cop_wait_addr`: The address of the cop-task whose waiting time is the longest.
-* `Query`: Indicates a SQL statement. `Query` will not be printed in the slow log, but the corresponding field is called `Query` after the slow log mapping to the memory table.
+* `Query`: A SQL statement. `Query` will not be printed in the slow log, but the corresponding field is called `Query` after the slow log mapping to the memory table.

 ## Memory mapping in slow log
 The contents of slow log in TiDB will be parsed and then mapped to `INFORMATION_SCHEMA.SLOW_QUERY` table to find slow log more conviently with SQL.
 The column names in the table can find their corresponded field recorded in slow log.